-Birdhouses Built for the Birds
+Birdhouses Built With Actual Birds in Mind

 Each of the birdhouses shown here are made using the same basic nest boxes and then customized with bits of found objects and decorative bits.
 My handcrafted birdhouses are made from new, reclaimed, recycled and re-purposed materials that give each piece its rustic folk art charm.
 Add some color and textures to the nest boxes in your garden by adding a few of your own rustic birdhouse designs.
 The number of unique possibilities is limited only by your imagination.

 These birdhouses are built for the birds.
 The nest box dimensions are designed to attract bluebirds, but other types cavity nesting birds will move in too.

 Question: How do I stain or paint my store-bought decorative birdhouses to make them look old and rustic?

 Answer: You can lightly sand the birdhouse in strategic areas to make the birdhouse look worn and weathered.
 Try sanding the corners and around the entrance hole to simulate wear.
 Adding a few rustic bits such as an old drawer handle for a perch or awning will help to dress up the birdhouse, and turn the store-bought birdhouse into your unique art project.

 Tell us about the birdhouses in your yard!

 Anthony Altorenna (author) from Connecticut on December 05, 2016: